Wednesday, August 10, 2022

 (1963) Dir.
 Rene Cardona, Sr.

-If you're a stranger to the lucha libre movie world this a fine place to start.
-Las 'Luchadoras' are a tag team of statuesque wrestling women played by Mexican fantasy film fixture Lorena Velázquez (Ship of Monsters, Invasion of the Martian Women) and American ex-pat Elizabeth Campbell.
-They shall fight in the ring.
+If you're a stranger to the Mexican horror lucha libre movies, this a fine first choice--perfect for drowsy summer afternoons where you are half asleep and open to letting bizarro genius into your unconscious unfiltered.
+Appearing together in a series of films las 'Luchadoras' are a tag team of statuesque wrestling women played by Mexican fantasy film fixture Lorena Velázquez (Ship of Monsters, Invasion of the Martian Women) and American ex-pat Elizabeth Campbell.
+They shall fight in the ring (via body doubles).
 They shall fight in the streets.
-They shall fight in masked criminal mastermind / mad scientist Dr. Doom's warehouse lair and secret laboratory.
-And then they shall fight in the ring again.
-Dr. Doom (no relation to the Fantastic Four version) is a villain straight out of the classic Hollywood serials, replete with half-dozen endlessly re-punchable henchmen and a monster made indestructible, thanks to body armor and a metal mask).
-The doctor keeps sending his armored monster and various henchmen out to :recruit" new female subjects off the streets, to use in his gorilla brain transplant experiments, but then he decides he needs 'stronger' women for the operation to work (the others die on the operating table).
-He happens to have heard of two of them... you guessed it!
+They shall fight in masked criminal mastermind / mad scientist Dr. Doom's warehouse/secret laboratory lair (straight out of countless Republic serials) and then they shall fight in the ring...
+Repeat!
+Dr. Doom (no relation to the Fantastic Four version) is a villain straight out of those same serials, replete with half-dozen endlessly re-punchable henchmen and a monster made indestructible, thanks to body armor and a metal mask.
+To further his experiments (transplanting brains of women with gorillas, or vice versa, something that seems to obsess all mad scientists), doc needs women; the ones he has keep dying under his knife.
+Oops.
+They must be stronger!
+He happens to have heard of two very strong ones!
+Send the monster!

-Amiable, capable, smart and not shy about mopping up the floor with a whole room full of out-of-their-depth (male) abductors, the Luchadoras don't need rescuing; they even come the rescue of their smitten male cop escorts more than once, and--to their credit--the men are not threatened by it!
-When all else fails, the scientist decides he has to create a super strong female wrestler (named 'Vendetta'!) and sends her into the ring against las Luchadoras.
-Doom himself shows up in his own badass mask as her manager. (top)
+Amiable, capable, smart and not shy about mopping up the floor with a whole room full of out-of-their-depth (male) abductors, these two Luchadoras don't need rescuing; they even come the rescue of their smitten male escorts more than once, and--to the film's immense credit--the men are not threatened by it at all.
+When the men fail, our scientist decides he has to create a super strong female wrestler (named 'Vendetta'!) and send her into the ring against las Luchadoras.
+Doom himself shows up in his own badass wrestling mask as her manager. (top) Science and wrestling go hand-in-hand in Mexico.

-Even if you don't go in for wrestling, it's a nice whirlwind of serial-style cliffhanger action, with a real reverence for strong female characters, a reverence lacking in America's film output at the time.
-(Russ Meyer was still doing nudie cuties in 1963 - Faster Pussycat was still two years away).
+Even if you don't go in for las peliculas de lucha libre, DOOM (I much prefer its other title: WRESTLING WOMEN VS. THE AZTEC APE) offers a nice whirlwind of classic poverty row comic book homage, with a real reverence for strong female characters lacking in America's film output at the time.
+(Russ Meyer was still doing nudie cuties in 1963 - Faster Pussycat was still two years away.
+(C'mon, Russ, get your head in the game -- the point is of no return and you've reached it.)

-The recent upgrade to HD makes it easy to finally stop wading through the murk of Something Weird's old DVD.
-And if you're aching for more, Wrestling Women vs. the Aztec Mummy is also in remastered HD on Tubi.
-If you're hooked after Doom and you want a kind of sequel, check out Wrestling Women vs the Aztec Mummy and its sequel Robot vs. the Aztec Mummy.
-All terrific, mindless comfort food for the soul and coolant for the troubled brow looking for some monster action to nod off to at four AM.
+The recent upgrade to HD makes it easy to finally stop wading through the murk of Something Weird's old DVD double feature.
+And if you're aching for more, the other film on that disc, Wrestling Women vs. the Aztec Mummy is also in remastered HD on Tubi, and its sequel Robot vs. the Aztec Mummy.
+There's also some original Aztec Mummy films before these, providing a veritable fountain of reusable Aztec flashbacks.
+It's all terrific, mindless comfort food for the soul and coolant for the troubled brow of an aging hipster looking for some background monster action to nod off to at four AM or a rainy Saturday afternoon.

-Special Note: There are other luchador movies on Tubi, including The Panther Women, and a lot of color Santos movies, but they have much newer dubs that don't really work as well, in my opinion.
-You might be OK with them and can always do as I do--watch them late at night on mute, with subtitles on and the YouTube Spanish version synced up and playing in a different window.
-Either way, don't let the newer dubs dissuade you from the older dubs, All of the movies mentioned in the above paragraph were dubbed into English back in the 1960s for K. Gordon Murray by a tight little Florida team who did dozens of them under the direction of Miguel San Fernando.
-YouTube is a real treasure trove for the older luchador stuff, especially subtitled Mexican language prints - visit my curated playlist: Mexico de Macabre.)
+Special Note: Beware other luchador movies on Tubi, including The Panther Women, and a lot of color Santos movies; they have much newer dubs that don't really work as well, in my opinion.
+But don't let the newer dubs dissuade you from the older dubs.
+All of the movies mentioned above were dubbed into English back in the 1960s (for the infamous impresario K. Gordon Murray) by a tight little Florida dubbing teams who did dozens of them under the direction of Miguel San Fernando.
+They may not be perfect, but least they are of the time, and include ambience, foley and music.
+YouTube is a real treasure trove for the older luchador stuff, especially subtitled Mexican language prints often done by fans - visit my curated playlist: Mexico de Macabre.

 3. SHARK ATTACK 3: MEGALODON